 Be nice.
 Or else.

-Designer @Lightricks Joined over 2 years ago
+Designer @Lightricks Joined almost 3 years ago

 Amazing work once again!
 So glad to see features like this roll-out!
 I would love some renewed focus on the Prototyping side of Framer, it by far the best tool for prototyping